-Methamphetamine was originally developed in the 20th century from the drug amphetamine and was used to help WWII soldiers stay awake.
+Methamphetamine was initially developed in the 20th century from the drug amphetamine and was used to help WWII soldiers stay awake.
 Later, methamphetamine was prescribed for depression and weight loss.

-Currently, there is only one methamphetamine medication (Desoxyn®) approved by the Food and Drug Administration (FDA), which is used to treat attention deficit issues such as ADHD (Attention Deficit Hyperactivity Disorder).
-This medication is rarely prescribed.
+Currently, only one methamphetamine medication (Desoxyn®) is approved by the Food and Drug Administration (FDA).
+It is sometimes—but rarely—used to treat Attention Deficit Hyperactivity Disorder (ADHD).

-Abusing meth, including crystal meth, can cause the following short-term effects:
+Abusing meth can cause the following short-term effects: